How To Turn An Owner-Run Business Into A Management-Run Business

 These three philosophical categories are what make a company run.
 As Hayden says, they are “cumulatively exhaustive and mutually exclusive.”

 Most owner-run companies don’t typically think in these terms.
-They are usually preoccupied with resources and typically their priority is simply to satisfy the customer with little thought to growing capability through making better processes or having different priorities.
+They are usually preoccupied with resources, and typically, their priority is simply to satisfy the customer with little thought to growing capability through making better processes or having different priorities.

 Beginning The Transition